 We’ve been through quite a few different types of cloths in our Fabric Series.
 No such series would be complete, however, with the exclusion of silk.
-Of the many fabrics that we offer, silk is one of the most luxurious.
+Of the many fabrics that we offer, it is one of the most luxurious.
 Its delicacy and shine make it one of the more lustrous fabrics in the suiting world, and its versatility allows it to be used in many different iterations.

 WHERE DOES SILK COME FROM?